-Only with such regular inspections, you can keep your home dry and cozy (who would want it to rain right into the home due to a faulty roof?).
+Only regular inspections can keep your home dry and cozy (who would want it to rain right into the house due to a faulty roof?).
 Roof inspections will likewise be a good thing to do in order to keep your home’s worth and value high for many years.

 The question here is what to look for when inspecting a roof.
-The National Roofing Contractors Association says that it is a good idea to have the roof inspected twice per year.
-Ideally, this should be done in the spring and in the fall.
-The Association furthermore gives the tip that the roof inspection should always start from the inside of the home.
+The National Roofing Contractors Association says that it is a good idea to have regular roof inspections twice per year.
+Ideally, this should be done in the spring and the fall.
+Furthermore, the Association gives the tip that the roof inspection should always start from the inside of the home.

 Armed with a flashlight in your attic, you should look out for the following things:

 1) Do you see any spaces where the roof may be sagging?